 \section{Extracting nucleon charges}

 This section covers the calculations of the isovector nucleon charges, $g_\Gamma^{u-d}$, from the forward matrix elements:

 For $ \bm{q} =0$ in the three-point functions, Eq.~\eqref{eq:ratio} simplifies to ${\cal R}_{\mathcal{O}_\Gamma}(t, \tau, \bm{0}, \bm{0}) = C^{3\text{pt}}_{\mathcal{O}_\Gamma}(t,\tau;\bm{0},\bm{0})/C^{2\text{pt}}(\tau,\bm{0}) $.
-With the spin projection in the ``3'' direction, the operators we use to calculate the scalar, vector, axial and tensor charges have $\Gamma = 1, \gamma_4, \gamma_3\gamma_5$ and $\sigma_{12}$, respectively.
+With the spin projection in the ``3'' direction, the Dirac matrix structure of operators used to calculate the scalar, vector, axial and tensor charges are $\Gamma = 1, \gamma_4, \gamma_3\gamma_5$ and $\sigma_{12}$, respectively.
 Since the nucleon states and all four operators, which commute with $\gamma_4$, have positive parity, therefore all possible excited states with positive parity are theoretically allowed in all four channels: axial, scalar, tensor and vector.
-Based on conserved symmetries alone, the ones with the smallest mass-gap are $N(0) \pi(0) \pi(0) $ or $N({\bm 1}) \pi (-{\bm 1})$.
-As mentioned above, their non-interacting energies are roughly the same on each of the seven ensembles.
-The unknown is their coupling strength in the various channels.
-Furthermore, the analysis of the two-point function in Sec.~\ref{sec:spectrum} showed that there is a large undistinguished (similar $\chi^2$/dof in four-state fits) range of $M_1$ values, which includes the $N \pi$ and $N \pi \pi$ states.
-We will, therefore, investigate the impact on ground state matrix elements of choosing values of $M_1$ over this interval, the lower end of which will be taken to be the approximately degenerate energy of these two states.
+Based on conserved symmetries alone, the ones with the smallest mass gap are $N(0) \pi(0) \pi(0) $ or $N({\bm 1}) \pi (-{\bm 1})$.
+As mentioned above, their noninteracting energies are roughly the same on each of the seven ensembles.
+The unknown is their coupling in the various channels.
+Furthermore, the analysis of the two-point function in Sec.~\ref{sec:spectrum} showed that there is a large range of $M_1$ values with similar $\chi^2$/dof in four-state fits.
+This range includes the $N \pi$ and $N \pi \pi$ states.
+We will, therefore, investigate the impact on ground state matrix elements of choosing values of $M_1$ over this interval, the lower end of which is taken to be the approximately degenerate energy of these two states ignoring interactions.